-Transfer students are those who have satisfactorily completed at least one year of law study at a law school approved by the American Bar Association (ABA) and are in good academic standing.
+Transfer students are those who have satisfactorily completed at least one semester at a law school approved by the American Bar Association (ABA) and are in good academic standing at that school.
 Transfer applicants are required to submit:

-- Two letters of recommendation, at least one of which should be from a law professor;
+- Two letters of recommendation, at least one of which must be from a law professor who taught the applicant;

-- A letter of good academic standing from the appropriate law school official, which includes the applicant’s class standing;
+- Submit a letter of good academic standing from the Dean of the law school you are transferring from; and

-The credit allowed for prior law study is determined on a case-by-case basis.
-In no case, however, will transfer credit be granted for more than the total credits required in the first-year, full-time curriculum at John Marshall.
-Further, under no circumstances shall transfer credit be granted for prior law work in which the grade earned was less than that grade required for graduation, i.e. usually the grade of a “C”.
+Credit allowed for prior study is determined on a case-by-case basis.
+However, please be advised that 30 credits is the maximum number of transfer credits allowed in any case.
+Further, under no circumstances shall transfer credit be granted for prior law school work for which the grade earned was less than a C.

 Dean’s Office Regulations Regarding Transfer Students and Transfer Credits